 Squash Risotto with Radicchio & Parmesan from “Sunday Suppers at Lucques”Los Angelinos have mad love for Lucques, and the woman behind it, Suzanne Goin.
 Open since 1998, the James Beard award-winning kitchen serves seasonal dishes, made from the local bounty of California’s produce, cheeses, seafood, and meats.
 Some friends took us there for lunch this summer, and we ate our fill of heirloom tomatoes, fresh burratta, and soft-shell crab.
 The restaurant is airy and cozy at the same time.

 I recently checked out Goin’s cookbook, Sunday Suppers at Lucques from the library and I highly recommend it.
-It is divided by seasons, and I’ve already earmarked several dishes for this fall and winter.
-For our Sunday supper last night, I made her Winter Squash Risotto with Radicchio and Parmesan.
-I can’t tell you how delicious it was (just look at Greg’s face after the first bite).
-And the colors just jump off the plate…
+For our Sunday supper, I made her Winter Squash Risotto with Radicchio and Parmesan.
+This dish is pure comfort and the colors just jump off the plate.

 Says Goin, “To make perfect risotto, really pay attention to what’s happening in the pan.
 As the risotto cooks, stir it with a wooden spoon in rhythmic movements.
 The rice should be constantly bubbling, drinking up the liquid as it cooks.”